-The majority of home moves in Bournemouth occurs on Fridays, meaning the average cost of moving house is £937.19.
-Whatever day you choose, try to avoid a Tuesday when booking your moving date as it was the most expensive day to move house, increasing the overall price up to £1,110.36.
+The majority of moves in Bournemouth occurred on Fridays, meaning the average cost of moving house was £937.
+Whatever day you choose, try to avoid a Tuesday when booking your moving date as it was the most expensive day to move house, increasing the overall price to £1,110.

-According to our unique data, only 6% of moves happen on a Sunday in this area, which is very surprising as it’s also the cheapest day to book a removal.
-If your moving date falls on a Sunday, you could be looking at a saving of 21% as the average cost is reduced down to £717,13.
-However, if Sunday doesn't work for you, you can still save money when you compare Bournemouth removal quotes before you choose a date.compare now
+According to our unique data, only 6% of moves occurred on a Sunday, which is very surprising as it’s also the cheapest day to book a removal.
+If your moving date falls on a Sunday, you could be looking at a saving of 21% with the average cost is reducing to £717.
+However, if Sunday doesn't work for you, you can still save money when you compare removal quotes with Compare My Move.

 What is The Best Time of Year To Move in Bournemouth?

-For those wondering when the best time of year to move in Bournemouth is, we’ve got you covered - with 10.74% of home moves occurring during this month, July is the favoured month to move house.
-The Summer months are often popular with movers as the warmer weather and brighter days often make for a smoother and more successful removal.
+For those wondering when the best time of year to move in Bournemouth is, we’ve got you covered - with 10.74% of removals occurring during this month, July was the favoured month to move house.
+The summer months are often popular with our users as the warmer weather and brighter days often make for a smoother and more successful removal plan.

-August is the most popular month to move throughout the rest of the UK, supporting the idea that Summer is the superior time of year for household moves.
-Make sure you get the perfect time slot for you by comparing removal quotes early to help limit the amount of competition.
+August was also the most popular month to move throughout the rest of the UK, supporting the idea that summer is the superior time of year for residential moves.
+Make sure you get the perfect time slot by comparing removal quotes early to help limit the amount of competition.

-Bournemouth movers seem to agree with the majority of the UK that the winter months are the worst time of year to move - with the colder days and treacherous weather limiting workload, December, January and February are often quiet.
-However, with only 5.82% of removals booked then, the least popular month in this area is November.
-This is understandable as it’s the gateway into the festive holidays, with movers avoiding the hectic run-up to Christmas and the start of the cold winter weather.
+Bournemouth movers seem to agree with the majority of the UK that the winter months are the worst time of year to move house.
+With the colder days and treacherous weather limiting workload, December, January and February are often quiet.
+However, with only 5.82% of removals booked then, the least popular month in this area was actually November.
+This is understandable as it’s the gateway into the festive holidays, with movers wanting to avoid the hectic run-up to Christmas and the start of the cold winter weather.
 If you're looking for less competition, however, then these may be the perfect dates for you.

 What is The Best Day Of The Week To Move In Bournemouth?

-Friday is the most popular day to move house in Bournemouth, with 27% of removals occurring on that day.
-Saturday follows close behind as over 17% of removals have been booked on this day.
+Friday was the most popular day to move house in Bournemouth, with 27% of removals occurring on that day in 2020.
+Saturday followed close behind with over 17% of removals having been booked then.

-The weekend is an ideal time to move as it provides you with a lot of free time to pack, load and eventually unpack without disrupting your working schedule.
+The weekend is an ideal time to move house as it provides many users with a lot of free time to pack, load and eventually unpack without disrupting their working schedule.
 The less disruptive the move, the easier it will be to complete and the quicker you can get comfortable in your new home.

-With only 6% of removals occurring on this day, Sunday is the least popular day to move house in Bournemouth.
-However, if you’d like to stretch your budget further and save some money along the way, Sunday is actually the cheapest day to move, helping you save up to 21% compared to a Friday moving date.
+With only 6% of removals occurring on this day, Sunday was the least popular day to move house in Bournemouth.
+However, if you’d like to stretch your budget further by saving money, Sunday is actually the cheapest day to move, helping you save up to 21% compared to a Friday moving date.
 If it doesn't clash with your personal schedule, you may want to consider a Sunday move should your budget be lower.

 What Are The Top 4 Locations for Bournemouth Movers?

-Compare My Move have helped hundreds of movers leave Bournemouth, helping them save up to 70% off their removal along the way.
+We have helped hundreds of movers leave Bournemouth, helping them save up to 70% off of their removal costs along the way.
 The most popular destination for our Bournemouth movers in 2020 was Poole, with 9.2% of users choosing this destination.
 London, Christchurch and Ferndown were also great contenders, appearing in our top 5.

-With an average property price of £246,816, Bournemouth is a fairly cheap area in the Bournemouth, Christchurch and Poole Unitary Authority, but not all movers enjoy the coastal living it offers.
+With an average property price of £299,505, Bournemouth is a fairly cheap area in the Bournemouth, Christchurch and Poole Unitary Authority.
+However, not all movers enjoy the coastal living it offers.
 Whatever your reasons for moving, don’t forget to compare removal quotes to ensure you find the most affordable options for you and your personal budget.

 A coastal town in Dorset, Poole is the most popular destination for movers from Bournemouth, with an average property price of £428,152.
 Many of our users may be interested to know that this is only a 17% increase in the price during 2019.
 This could be seen as an incredibly high average but many still take the leap to move and enjoy this seaside town, exploring the many opportunities and beautiful scenery within its borders.

 Next on our list is Christchurch which currently has an average property price of £426,024 - a 6% increase on the previous year.
 With vintage cottages and historic buildings, the town is dripping with history and past cultures, providing locals with a range of beautiful sights and intriguing stories.

 What Are The Average Property Prices In Bournemouth?

-Only 1-mile north of the town centre, Winton offers a variety of property with an average sold price of £256,963 over the last year - only a 3% increase since 2019.
+Only 1-mile north of the town centre, Winton offers a variety of property with an average sold price of £305,934 over the last year - only a 3% increase since 2019.
 The area is incredibly popular with students, with Bournemouth University and The Arts University Bournemouth situated close-by.

 What Is The Average Rent In Bournemouth?

-To help you find the perfect area for you, we’ve worked out the average asking rent in Bournemouth, as well as some of the cheapest locations to rent within the area.
-The current average asking rent in the town centre is £1,284 pcm according to the property website, Zoopla.
+To help you find the perfect location, we’ve worked out the average asking rent in Bournemouth, as well as some of the cheapest locations to rent within the area.
+The average asking rent in the town centre is £1,284 pcm according to the property website, Zoopla.
 It's also important to note that 1-bedroom flats are currently averaging at £575 pcm, whilst 2-bedroom houses average at £921 pcm.

-We've researched 4 affordable areas near Bournemouth to help with your house hunt.
-We've included important information about the area as well as the average rent price of 1-bedroom flats and 2-bedroom houses.
+We've discovered 4 affordable areas near Bournemouth that you can compare to help with your property search.
+We've included important information about the area as well as the average rent price of both 1-bedroom flats and 2-bedroom houses.
 This will ensure a range of tastes and requirements are included.